 Of course, once the problem is solved, you fear you might never hear from them again, as is so often the case with service-based offers.

-This is where things like outreach programs (perhaps an “introduction to basic PC backups” program at the local library) or contests and events (“share your worst computer horror story!”).
+This is where things like outreach programs (perhaps an “introduction to basic PC backups” program at the local library) or contests and events (“share your worst computer horror story!”) can really pay off.

 Loyalty programs are icing on the cake and a terrific foundation for repeat business and referrals in the service industry, while upgrades and new software make the perfect option for up-sells and cross-sells.